thomasbiekoetter/copa/README.md

 # **COPA – Chains for Optimization and Probabilistic Analysis**

 **COPA** is a lightweight and modular Fortran library for **Markov Chain Monte Carlo (MCMC)** sampling and probabilistic analysis.
 It provides parallel and serial ensemble samplers with convenient tools for storing and analyzing Markov chains.
+COPA implements a parallel ensemble **Markov Chain Monte Carlo (MCMC)** sampler based on the **Affine Invariant Ensemble Sampler** algorithm introduced by **Goodman & Weare (2010)** — *Communications in Applied Mathematics and Computational Science, 5(1), 65–80* ([DOI:10.2140/camcos.2010.5.65](https://doi.org/10.2140/camcos.2010.5.65)).

 ---